Aevarkan/MCBE-extended-commands-suite/README.md

 You, however, **cannot** distribute a proprietary (closed-source) version.

-You must licence your project under GPL-3.0 and make the source code availabe if it includes a part of this pack.
+You must licence your project under GPL-3.0 and make the source code available if it includes a part of this pack.